RENCI-NRIG/x-cite/theme4/XS100/data-collection.md

 **Technique/Beamline Specific Software**

-#### Beamtime Notes:

-Last and potentially the most important part: It is always the responsibility of the experimenter to take DETAILED beamtime notes and a log of the data.
-Although work is ongoing to integrate metadata and capture requisite information in the data itself, automate workflows, visualizations, etc., it is imperative that experimenter notes are taken and ideally a copy is kept with the data on the CHESS system.

-Your beamline scientist is not responsible for memorizing the history of your data collected.
-They see so many experiments, if you ask 2 years later if they rememeber what *you* did - good luck.

 Example Problem:
 - End Walk through a version of taking and collecting a dataset that will be done in the hands-on portion in the afternoon.